ashstep2/agent-eval-annotator/README.md

 # AgentEval: Multi-Turn Agent Trajectory Annotation System

 > **TL;DR:** An annotation interface that helps human experts evaluate AI agent decision-making step-by-step, with a streamlined UI optimized for annotation quality and efficiency.

-> **For Mercor:** This demo directly addresses the PM scope of *"building interfaces that reduce AHT for thousands of experts"* and *"scaling production of frontier data types."*

 ---

 ## What This Is